Medical Professionals - Guide

 Two people with the same diagnosis or condition may function very differently so it’s important we find out as much as we can.
 The evidence we collate from medical professionals is then used in our reports that we send to the DWP.

-Up to date and relevant information is essential to this process and often if we have enough evidence from the factual report that is consistent, relevant and recent, we may not need to see a claimant for a face-to-face consultation.
+Up to date and relevant information is essential to this process and often if we have enough evidence from the factual report that is consistent, relevant and recent, we may not need to see a claimant for a consultation.

-Both our HPs and DWP decision makers will refer to the information in the reports received from you to support the information in the PIP 2 Claim Form and link it into what Claimants tell us at a face-to-face consultation.
+Both our HPs and DWP decision makers will refer to the information in the reports received from you to support the information in the PIP 2 Claim Form and link it into what Claimants tell us at a consultation.

 What is required of you?